Medical Therapy Associates

 The Philosophy of Weaning

-The "Micro-Taper" Method
+The "Weaning" Method

-Over my years of practice, I have developed a method that I have found to be the most successful for patients ready to taper.
+Over my years of practice, I have developed a method that I have found to be successful for patients ready to taper.
+I tell my patients who are reluctant "To just try it."
+Then I tell them "If you don't like it or if your miserable you do not have to keep doing it."
+The

 • Cut a tiny, almost invisible piece (approx. 0.13mg) off your strip or tablet.
+Cut it 1/2 about 5 or 6 times.

 • Take the rest of your dose as normal.